 At Dolman Law Group Accident Injury Lawyers, PA (hereinafter “Dolman Law Group”), our team offers free consultations.
 You can speak with a team member for free about your property damage claim today.
 We can help you file your insurance claim or fight a denial.
 We do not believe covering your home repairs should be difficult or time-consuming.
 Contact a home property damage lawyer today to learn more.

 Disclaimer: Dolman Law Group Accident Injury Lawyers does not handle car accident property damage claims that are not part of an existing personal injury or residential property damage case.

 At the beginning of your case, you will meet your attorney.
 You will know how to contact them, and they will know your name and the details of your case.
 In addition, you can access answers and updates directly from your lawyer anytime you need them.
-At Dolman Law Group you and your case are not just a number.
+At Dolman Law Group, you and your case are not just numbers.

 According to the NOAA National Severe Storms Laboratory, winds that exceed 50 to 60 miles per hour will likely cause damage to susceptible trees and structures.
 Even securely anchored mobile homes may be at risk with 80-mile-an-hour gusts.